 The picture for district courts is different, but also merits scrutiny.
-The discussion below is not in the form of argument that no additional judgeships for district courts are sensible nor that specific additions proposed by JCUS should be denied.
+The discussion below is not in the form of argument that no additional judge-ships for district courts are sensible nor that specific additions proposed by JCUS should be denied.
 Instead, the discussion is designed to raise issues that should be considered before additional judgeships are created and to give examples of proposals that seem on their face justified or curiously out of keeping with the available data.

-1. Criteria for Evaluating Adding Judgeships to District Courts what district judges do involves individual decisions on case management, trial supervision, and resolution of legal questions.
+1. Criteria for Evaluating Adding Judgeships to District Courts

+District courts differ from courts of appeals primarily because most of what district judges do involves individual decisions on case management, trial supervision, and resolution of legal questions.
 Risks to a collegial enterprise exist in the sense that all the legal decisions of district judges affect the pattern of law within that district or the circuit in which the judge sits, even if the district judges' decisions do not bind other judges.
 Any additional judgeship does impose some potential costs on the collective enterprise.
-But independent decision-making and lack of precedential control are major distinctions between the district courts and the circuit courts.
+But independent decisionmaking and lack of precedential control are major distinctions between the district court setting and the circuit courts.